Madeline Kripke: Dictionary collection and career

+Kripke died without a will or a stated wish for what to do with her vast collection, resulting in her brother Saul Kripke becoming administrator of her estate.
+Saul convened various lexicographers who knew Madeline including Jesse Sheidlower, Ammon Shea, Jonathon Green, Tom Dalzell, and Michael Adams to decide what to do with it.
+While they received offers from elsewhere, Indiana University Bloomington offered to keep the entire collection intact and put it on display.
+This combined with their offered payment of $780,000 led the estate to pick it; her entire collection is now at the Lilly Library in Bloomington.

 Death

 Kripke died from complications of COVID-19 in Manhattan during the COVID-19 pandemic in New York City on April 25, 2020.

 Awards and honors

 Kripke was a founding member of the Dictionary Society of North America and attended every meeting for nearly forty years.
 In 2015 she was one of six Fellows elected to the Society, its highest honor, along with Anatoly Liberman and John Simpson.
 She received their Richard W. Bailey Award for Distinguished Service to Lexicography and Lexicology in 2017.